The Arians Effect

 Jameis Winston (QB1)

-Also, look for a drop in the number of pass attempts.
-Under Dirk Koetter, Tampa has averaged 542.5 PA per year.
-Compare this to an average of 439.8 PA in Arizona the 5 years Arians was in charge.
+Look for an increase in the number of pass attempts for Winston.
+Under Dirk Koetter, the Buccaneers averaged 542.5 passing attempts per year.
+Compare this to an average of 589.6 passing attempts in Arizona during the five seasons Arians was in charge.
 This included 646 passing attempts in 2016 followed by 598 in 2017, third and fifth in the league, respectively.

 Ronald Jones III/Peyton Barber (RB1/RB2)